 “[Sustainability] was a big part of why I was vegan.
 It was about understanding where our food comes from, understanding the vibrancy of our food when it is in season, and also understanding that food isn’t always sustainable.
 We don’t always talk about it that way, because we’re in a culture where food is accessible all the time for most of us.
 But that is not the case for everyone.”*

-Stephanie Michalak White, Lead Chef Instructor
+Stephanie Michalak White, Director of Education

 How to Succeed in a Plant-Based Restaurant